Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ### Overview

-This sample application shows how to use the [Microsoft identity platform](https://aka.ms/aadv2) to access the data from a protected Web API in a non-interactive process.
+This sample application shows how to use the [Microsoft identity platform](https://aka.ms/aadv2) to access data from a protected Web API using a non-interactive process.
 It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an [access token](https://aka.ms/access-tokens) which is then used to request data from a protected API.
 It also lays out all the steps a developer would need to secure their Web APIs with the [Microsoft identity platform](https://aka.ms/aadv2).

-The app is a .NET Core console application that can perform create, read, update and delete (CRUD) operations on a simple to-do API contained in the `TodoList-WebApi` project.
-The `TodoList-WebApi` project is protected using the Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) by requiring an access token for all incoming requests.
+The app is a .NET Core console application that can perform create, read, update and delete (CRUD) operations on a simple to-do API.
+The to-do API is protected using the Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) and requires access tokens provided by **Azure AD** for all incoming requests.

 ### Accessing API with client secret